 - Fiberglass cockpit coaming

-- Teak guard and toe rails on deck
+- Teak guard and toe rails on the deck

 - Bronze, stainless, or chrome cleats and bow chocks